 Welcome, new patients!

 There are a lot of reasons to choose RiverBend Medical Group, whether you're new to the area, have just taken up a new insurance plan at work, or are seeking the area's most complete group practice services.
 The links on the right provide you with important documentation that new patients will need.
 In addition to our many specialists, RiverBend provides you the most choices for a Primary Care Physician (PCP) of any practice in the area.
-Richard Shuman, MD, our Medical Director, has written a helpful article to make your choice easier.
+Richard Shuman, MD, our President, has written a helpful article to make your choice easier.

 How To Choose a PCP